-This section presents common-sense steps to help lay the groundwork for successful EMS implementation.
+This chapter presents common-sense steps to help lay the groundwork for successful EMS implementation.
 While the exact steps you follow will depend on the status of your current environmental management activities and processes, reviewing these steps can help you develop your internal plan for moving forward.
-You can customize Tool GS-2: Getting Started Checklist to track the steps for your organization.
 Key steps for getting started with your EMS implementation are below.